LILINOpenGitHub/LILIN-Edge-AI-ToF-Camera/README.md

 | max_tof_range 		| The maximun hight or depth of ToF in meter |
 | unit 		| The unit of the ToF in meter or foot 	|

-## Get hight/depth by a X and Y of the screen
+## Get hight/depth by a X and Y on the screen
 ```
 Syntax:
 http://192.168.0.200:8592/gettofpixel?x=<myX>&y=<myY>